 Competition and professionalism are significant in all sports around the world.
 If players are not skilled and the matches are not interesting, there would be no reason for them to be placed in an event as incredible as the International Olympic Games.

-Bowling is such a skill-requiring and technical sport that professionals are incredibly good at playing it.
+Bowling is a skill-requiring and technical sport that professionals are incredibly good at playing.
 That is why there is a lot of competition in the sport and why it is perfect to be included in the Olympics.

 There are many other reasons, but I rest my case here simply by saying that bowling is a great sport and is perfect to be given the graceful opportunity of being featured in the upcoming Olympics.